lifaon74/rx-js-light/README.md

 - [Subscription](src/misc/subscription/subscription.md) (kind of: Subscription)

 Most of public functions or interfaces have their own documentation into a `.md` file in their respective directories.

+If you prefer to use shortcuts, you may want to use [rx-js-light-shortcuts](https://github.com/lifaon74/rx-js-light-shortcuts)

 ## 🔥️ Select the right function